hande-qmc/hande/documentation/hubbard.rst

     Default: 1.

     Set the Coulomb term in the Hamiltonian to be *U*.
-**twist** *t1 [t2 [t3]]*
-    Real.

-    Default: 0.0.

-    Apply a twist to the wavevector grid.
-The twist is an *ndim*-dimensional vector in units of :math:`2\pi`.
-The twist angle should be within the first Brillouin zone, and hence the components should be between -0.5 and +0.5.

-    Applicable only in the momentum space formulation of the Hubbard model.

 **finite_cluster**
     The default behaviour for Hubbard is to work on an infinite lattice contructed out of repeating the user-specified unit cell.
 If finite_cluster is